 - Click Finish.

-- On the ArcGIS Pro Licensing dialog box, click OK.
+- If necessary, click OK on the ArcGIS Pro Licensing dialog box.